 Natalie Torres Haddad, MPA

-Partner & Financially Savvy Latina Contributor
+Financially Savvy Latina Columnist

 Natalie is a financial literacy workshop facilitator, an Award Winning Author of Financially Savvy in 20 minutes for which she won the International Latino Book Awards 2016.
 Her mission is to uplift students everywhere.
 Natalie has extensive experience counseling minority and female owned businesses, founding her own widely known nonprofit, LA’s Prom Closet, at 26 years old.
 The winner of the National Magazine Minority Business Entrepreneur’s Who Rock 2016, she continues to work hard to help provide the resources her community needs.

-She is One of the 4.1% of Hispanics holding a master’s degree in the United States, she is a first-generation college graduate with a Master’s of Public Administration from California State University Northridge and two undergraduate degrees from California State University Long Beach in Finance with an Emphasis in Real Estate and International Business, Natalie has lived in El Salvador, Mexico, Spain, and France, traveled to over 30 countries.
+She is one of the 4.1% of Hispanics holding a master’s degree in the United States, she is a first-generation college graduate with a Master’s of Public Administration from California State University Northridge and two undergraduate degrees from California State University Long Beach in Finance with an Emphasis in Real Estate and International Business, Natalie has lived in El Salvador, Mexico, Spain, and France, traveled to over 30 countries.

 As an immigrant born in El Salvador and raised in Inglewood, CA, and became a citizen in her teens she was denied many resources that so many Latinas still face today in school.
 Growing up in Inglewood during the LA riots a community plagued with gang activity, and poor schools, Mrs. Torres was surrounded by those facing permanent or massive debt.
 Determined to be the exception, by age 24 bought her first property and has owned several rental properties since.

 She loves to dance, run, hike, cook and play with her two dogs and husband, Nader Haddad.
 She resides in Huntington Park, CA.